tiziano88/elm-protobuf-slides/slides.md

 --

-# Protocol Buffers
+## Protocol Buffers

 > Protocol buffers are a language-neutral, platform-neutral extensible mechanism
 > for serializing structured data.

--   Developed by Google
+-   Developed by Google.
--   First released in 2008
+-   First released in 2008.
+-   Officially supported languages: C++, C#, Go, Java, Python.

 --

+-   Schema for data.
+-   Used for storage and RPCs.
+-   Efficient binary encoding.

+--

+## How it works

+-   Define message formats in a `.proto` file.
+-   Use the protocol buffer compiler.

+--

-# Format
+## Format

 -   proto2: